FeddericoWayne/Social-Network-API/README.md

   This is an API for a social network that utilizes mongoDB as its database.
 With the help of mongoose and node express, it allows users to perform various CRUD operations on the following mongoose models: User, Thoughts (which includes a reaction subdocument).

+  To start the API server, install required npm packages and then type "npm start" on the terminal.

   Users will be able to:

    * Create a new user by entering username and email in the body of the request